Where the Ultra-Rich Are Buying Real Estate Now

 Curious about today's mortgage interest rates?
 Explore and compare some of today's top offers with the tool below, powered by Bankrate:

-The new hotspots rising fast
+The new hot spots rising fast

 Sunny streets of Alfama, Lisbon, Portugal

-While Miami’s cost of living is 11.5% above the national average, 43.8% of its residents own their homes outright, which is well above average when compared to other cities.
+While Miami’s cost of living is 11.5% above the national average, 43.8% of its residents own their homes outright, which is well above average when compared with other cities.
 Combined with a vibrant cultural scene, prime coastal location and Florida’s lack of state income tax, Miami remains a top draw.

 Expats seeking tax-friendly destinations are also gravitating toward Dubai and Lisbon.
 Dubai’s high cost of living is offset by the United Arab Emirates’ zero income tax and a low 9% corporate tax rate, while Portugal offers generous exemptions on many types of foreign income for up to 10 years, making Lisbon a cost-saving haven for the wealthy.